SomersetNHSFoundationTrust/DataScienceCourse/README.md

 # Data Science Basics

 Welcome to the "Data Science Basics" Jupyter Book repository.
 This repository contains a collection of Jupyter notebooks covering the fundamental concepts of data science.
+Please note, this is not designed to be a standalone resource, but to be taken as part of the training offered by Somerset Foundation Trust.
+Anyone is welcome to read through the content here, if you find it useful, consider contacting us for the full training course!

 ## Table of Contents